DesiQuintans/novelqualcodes/README.md

 ## File structure

 Imagine that you are interested in public perceptions of insects.
-You’ve interviewed 15 people, you’ve made a few refinements, and you want to see how things are going.
+You’ve done 15 one-on-one interviews, you’ve made a few refinements, and you want to see how things are going.
 You have exported coding matrices for the 15 interviews from *NVivo* and put them into
 \***C:/insect_study/matrices/**.
 You also have a field notes spreadsheet, located at **C:/insect_study/records/refinements.xlsx**.
 So your file structure looks like this: